 Want to know how to calculate pain and suffering damage in a personal injury case?
-Well, thanks for visiting Sally Morin Personal Injury Lawyers’s personal injury website.
+Well, thanks for visiting Sally Morin Personal Injury Traffic Accident Lawyers’s personal injury website.
 If you’ve been in a traffic accident, I’m sure you have a lot of questions.
 Recovering from your injuries while navigating your personal injury claim and worrying about your personal finances is not an entirely pleasant process.
 But having all the information you need in order to ensure you’re compensated to the extent you deserve can take away some of the uncertainty surrounding the coming months.

 In this article, we’ll discuss how to calculate pain and suffering for your personal injury case or traffic accident suit and why doing it right is so important to your maximize the financial outcome of your personal injury claim.